CodyManess/playbilld/README.md

 A little project idea that is supposed to be letterboxd for broadway performances.

+This app is composed of 4 main screens that are accessible through the bottom tab bar

 ## Getting Started

 This project is a starting point for a Flutter application that follows the